MicrosoftDocs/msteams-docs/msteams-platform/get-started/b2c-apps.md

 ms.topic: reference
 ---

-# Embed Teams calls & meetings in an external business-to-consumer (B2C) app
+# Embed Teams calls & meetings in an external app

 Microsoft Teams delivers business-to-consumer (B2C) communication out-of-the-box.
 For example, mortgage officers at a bank can use Teams meetings to host virtual appointments with their customers.
 Customers can join those meetings in three ways: